UCC-Organism/uccorg-backend/README.md

 ## Release Log
 ### January-April 2015
 - week 13
+  - more url-friendly event-ids (with "_" instead of " ")
+  - event-id in /now
   - have events also bring along a likely end time
   - implement `/next` api endpoint
 - week 12